Hoper-J/Contrastive-Disentangling/README.md

 In the **Records** folder, you will find .csv files that log the training status every 100 epochs.
 You can quickly review these files to decide whether to load the corresponding model files.
 You can also use load_checkpoint() in [utils/checkpoints.py](https://github.com/Hoper-J/Contrastive-Disentangling/blob/a96bb56a74d3ab98aeebd77f6a335f7013c87549/utils/checkpoint.py#L37) to extract the records from the corresponding checkpoint.

 Please note that the files in the **best models** folder refer to models where the **Feature Predictor** output achieved the best **NMI** scores, not the backbone.

+## How to Use Trained Model

+We provide a `How to Use Trained Model.ipynb` file to help you quickly view the metrics of the pre-trained models.
+Additionally, we include a **toy example** that demonstrates how to apply the model to downstream tasks.
+We hope this example is helpful to you.

 # Quick Start